 assistance such as rent, food, and transportation; and legal rights, such as the right to work, and travel freely.
 The BIA specifically noted that if the asylum applicant chooses not to accept the offer that would not undermine the prima facie evidence of an offer.
-Second, if there is proof of a prima facie offer of firm resettlement, then the asylum applicant can rebut DHS's prima facie evidence of an offer has not, in fact, been made or that the asylum applicant would not qualify for it.
-Third, the IJ will consider the totality of the evidence presented to determine if the asylum applicant has rebutted DHS's evidence of an offer of firm resettlement has been firmly resettled, then the burden shifts again to the asylum applicant to establish that an exception to firm resettlement applies by a preponderance of the evidence of the asylum applicant to establish that an exception to firm resettlement applies by a preponderance of the evidence.
+Second, if there is proof of a prima facie offer of firm resettlement, then the asylum applicant can rebut DHS's prima facie evidence of an offer of firm resettlement with a showing by a preponderance of the evidence that such an offer has not, in fact, been made or that the asylum applicant would not qualify for it.
+Third, the IJ will consider the totality of the evidence presented to determine if the asylum applicant has rebutted DHS's evidence of an offer of firm resettlement.
+Fourth, if the IJ determines that the asylum applicant has been firmly resettled, then the burden shifts again to the asylum applicant to establish that an exception to firm resettlement applies by a preponderance of the evidence.